Man and two others arrested after standoff in south Lincoln

 Lancaster County Sheriff Chief Deputy Ben Houchin said Gabriel Olivas, who has a history of violence and use of firearms, had refused to exit a home at 2672 S. 12th St.

-The sheriff's department used a chemical agent to smoke Olivas out onto the roof of the house at about 11 a.m.
+The sheriff's department used a chemical agent in the basement and the second floor to smoke Olivas out onto the roof of the house at about 11 a.m.
 A woman, who was also inside the home, came out a door on the main level at about the same time.
-Neither had weapons, Houchin said.
+Neither had weapons on them, Houchin said.
 The woman was also arrested on a warrant.

 Earlier, a 44-year-old man who came out of the house was arrested.
 Arthur Francis Jr. was taken into custody at about 10:30 a.m. for felony domestic assault, Houchin said.